 There are no set management thresholds for gray sunflower seed weevils.
+The populations of gray sunflower seed weevils.
 The populations of gray sunflower seed weevils are typically lower than those of the red sunflower seed weevils.
 Occasionally the thresholds for red sunflower seed weevils are used to manage gray sunflower seed weevils.
 However, insecticide application for gray sunflower seed weevil management must occur prior to bloom or when 10 to 15% of the field has reached the R4 growth stage.